1975 LaGuardia Airport bombing: Investigations

 Other suggested perpetrators included the Mafia, the F.A.L.N. (who were responsible for the bombing of New York's Fraunces Tavern in January 1975), and the Jewish Defense League, though there was nothing to link these groups to the bombing other than past violence.
 Many note similarities between this bombing and the plane high-jacking and bombing of the same airport the following year by Croatian terrorist group OTPOR, with the leader of the group even giving a confession to being involved before walking back that same confession claiming it was made because of sleep deprivation.
-Convicted Croatian ultranationalist and terrorist Zvonko Bušić was considered a person of interest in the bombing.
+Convicted Croatian hijacker Zvonko Bušić was considered a person of interest in the bombing.
 While he spent over 30 years in prison for another bombing, he was never charged in the airport bombing.
-This incident also involved a bomb that went off seemingly unintentionally and there are further claims of both bombs being sabotaged by Yugoslav Secret Police UBDA, whom are known to have infiltrated OTPOR, in order to malign the resistance group.
+This incident also involved a bomb that went off seemingly unintentionally and there are further claims of both bombs being sabotaged by Yugoslav Secret Police UBDA, who are known to have infiltrated OTPOR, in order to malign the resistance group.
 There is a belief among some that the FBI caused the bombing to never be solved in order to protect their own informant(s), based on interpretations of the otherwise confusing manner the FBI handled the 1976 event and prevented access to the NYPD to the suspects of said latter event after the arrest of the suspects involved.

 Since there was no credible claim of responsibility, investigators concluded the bomb had gone off at the wrong time and that the intent had been for it to detonate either 12 hours earlier or later, when the area would have been nearly clear of people.
 John Schindler, writing for The Observer, suggested the Yugoslav State Security Administration (UDBA or UDSA) orchestrated the bombing as a false flag attack as part of an ongoing effort to discredit Croatian dissidents.